graphql-mocks/graphql-mocks/packages/docs/docs/getting-started/installation.md

 yarn add --dev graphql-mocks
 ```

-You will also need to install `graphql` as a peer dependency if you have not already installed it.
+You will also need to install `graphql` as a peer dependency if it has not already been installed.

 ```bash
 # npm